7. Functions, Modules and Libraries#

 The random module can be used to make random numbers, or to select items from a list randomly.

-• Using the randrange() method, write code which can generate a random number in between 10 and 50.
+• Using the randrange() method, write code to create a dice rolling application.
+In other words, write code which can generate a random number in between 1 and 6.

-• Secondly, work with the choice() method from random to select a random number from the list named animals.
+• Secondly, work with the choice() method from random to select a random number from the list named game.

 Exercise 7.8.#